Greater Manchester Fire and Rescue Service

 If you are still unsure about any aspect of the online application and payment process, please email us via email@example.com or telephone 0161 608 4040.

 It is your responsibility to ensure you are aware of, and comply with, the Explosives Regulations 2014.
-As the licensing authority we have the power to prohibit storage of explosives at the site if we believe the site is no longer suitable.
+As the licensing authority we have the power to prohibit storage of explosives at the site if we believe the site is no longer suitable or the licensee becomes no longer a fit person to store explosives.
 We may also take enforcement action if you are not storing safely.

 Please note that new licence requests will only be granted for one year.
 The renewal of existing licences may be granted for up to five years depending on your compliance history.

 Note: All weights are in kilogrammes and are the Net Explosive Content (NEC) of the article, which is the weight of the explosive powder in the article and does not include any packaging or casing.

 When filling in the application form you are required to choose from the following;

 Hazard Type 4 (HT4) - you may store from 5kgs up to 250kgs NEC before separation distances are applied.
 If your storage is adjoining or in the same building as domestic/sleeping accommodation, then you may be restricted to up to 75kgs NEC.

 Hazard Type 3 (HT3) - you can only store up to 25kgs NEC before separation distance are applied.

 Mix of HT3 & HT4 - when storing both hazard types all the explosives will be classed as HT3, therefore you may only store up to 25kgs NEC before separation distances apply.